Risk Areas: Termite Detection

 DETECTING TERMITES: RISK AREAS IN YOUR HOME

-Utility pipes which go through a foundation wall or floor can provide access to the house.
-Termites like to follow the lines, and if the foundation is not sealed where gas, water or electric lines pass through the foundation, termites can enter the house and use the house’s wood as a food source.
-Bath traps in slab houses are a common area for termite infestation, due to leaking water or condensation.
-Air conditioning condensate lines or drip lines at the foundation can create pools of water, making it an area ideal for termites.
+Utility pipes that run through a foundation wall or floor can give termites access to your house.
+Preventing termite access is important since moist wood frequently is associated with leaking plumbing pipes.
+Bath traps in slab houses are a common area for termite infestation due to moisture from leaking water.
+In addition, air conditioning condensate or drip lines can create pools of water, making an ideal environment for termites

-Wood chips and mulch can be a food source for termites.
-While most people are not willing to part with their mulch, it is best not to pile mulch against the foundation or siding of your house, where termites might find a foundation crack or a path into the wood siding to enter your home.
-In fact, any wood in contact with the soil, including scrap wood in crawl spaces, can be infested by termites.
+Wood chips and mulch can be a food source and also create an environment of moisture for termites.
+While most people are not willing to part with mulch, it is best not to pile mulch against the foundation or siding of your house, where termites might find a foundation crack or a path into the wood siding to enter your home.
+In fact, termites can infest any wood in contact with the soil, including firewood or scrap wood in crawl spaces.
 Any wood in the house should be several inches above the closest ground contact, creating a gap so that the termites cannot go directly from the soil into the house’s wood.
-While termites can build shelter tubes to gain access, these will be readily visible so that the inspector can see the activity.
+While termites can build mud tubes to gain access, these should be readily visible so that the inspector can see the activity.

-Many houses have front stoops which are dirt-filled porches.
-Termites in the dirt have easy access to the band joist wood in a crawl space.
+Termites in the dirt have easy access to the band joist and other wood components in a crawl space.
 In fact, in crawl space homes, termites are frequently found behind a dirt-filled porch.

 Crawl spaces with inadequate clearance cannot be inspected, and early detection of termites is unlikely.
-In addition, dripping plumbing from condensation of cold water lines can be a water source.
+In addition, dripping water from plumbing leaks or condensation of cold water lines can be a water source that attracts and favors termites

 Foam Plastic Insulation Panels

-Homeowners should periodically inspect their homes for signs of excessive water and wood or cellulose-based materials and take steps to eliminate these potentially conducive conditions to subterranean termites.
+Homeowners should periodically inspect their homes for signs of excessive water and wood or cellulose-based materials and take steps to eliminate these potentially conducive conditions to subterranean and drywood termites

-Schedule a free termite inspection today and let us develop a customized protection plan for your home.
+If you suspect termites or want to check your home, you can schedule a free termite inspection today so we can develop a customized protection plan for your home.